kesprit/RandomUserTechnicalTest/README.md

 ## Architecture

-It's an MVVM architecture with Clean Architecture for the business part.
+It's a MVVM architecture with Clean Architecture for the business part.
 I choose MVVM because I think this architure is the most famous in the IT community and can be understand by many people.
 It's not too simple like MVC and not too complex like VIPER.